itsthatblackhat/JarvisIRL/whatwearemaking-ai.md

 - **Git**: Git version control will be used for collaboration, code management, and project tracking, with code hosted on GitHub for easy access and sharing.

 ## Conclusion
 Project JarvisIRL aims to push the boundaries of virtual assistant technology by creating an intelligent, adaptive system inspired by the human brain.
+By leveraging neural networks, advanced machine learning techniques, and natural language processing, we aspire to develop a virtual assistant that not only assists users but also learns, adapts, and evolves over time to become an indispensable digital companion.